 - Shark Cave.
 Featuring three rocks that rise from 40 meters under the surface until they rise above waves, this area offers some of the best marine life in the archipelago, with huge shoals of colourful fish swimming around you – and it is so big it cannot all be seen in one dive.
 For experienced divers, there is a huge canyon to explore on the middle island, which leads to a cave which is guarded by Grey Reef sharks which sometimes lose their inhibition and swim up close to divers.

 - Little Torres Islands.
 A mix of spectacular red whip, mosaic and table corals can be found in the waters surrounding these islands, as well as Batfish and beautifully-colured Moon Wrasse.

 Fishing in the archipelago

-Whether it is barracuda, Spanish mackerel, tuna, snapper, or even marlin and sailfish, the archipelago offers the opportunity to enjoy catching your own dinner!
-Many of the boats that sail here have their own rods, but you are also free to bring your own.
+Whether it's barracuda, Spanish mackerel, tuna, snapper, or even marlin and sailfish, the archipelago offers the opportunity to enjoy catching your own dinner!
+Many of the boats that sail here have their own fishing rods, but you are also free to bring your own.
 Local fishermen also catch cuttlefish and squid, which will often be bought by cruise boat crews and served fresh.